kitkatcode10/gobananagrams/README.md

 5. Have Fun!

 Next Steps:

-Blending Bananagrams and Scrabble together, available letters will be pre-defined by the amount of and the count of letters available in a Bananagram bag (instead of random draw), and each letter will have a corresponding score.
-For example letters Q and Z are worth 10 points while A and E are worth 1.
+Make it iterate through each round, so we can play the next word.

 Nice to have stretch goal:
-The ultimate stretch goal is to trade in a letter you do not want to use in the 10 tiles you have in front of you.
-Trade in a tile, and you'll have to pick up 3 tiles in return.
+Add in a library that has a wide variety of words to use as part of scrambled words.

 UI stretch goal:
-Drag and Drop vs Type into textbox
+Drag and Drop vs Type into field to enter the word